-A co-occurrence network was generated with normalized taxa counts at the Order level from water samples collected on the final time point in each trial (Trial 1: Day 12, Trial 2: Day 9, Trial 3: Day 12), to hypothesize relationships resulting from treatment.
+A co-occurrence network was generated with normalized taxa counts at the Order level from water samples collected on the final time point in each trial (Trial 1: Day 12, Trial 2: Day 9, Trial 3: Day 12), to determine hypothetical relationships resulting from each treatment.
 The make_network() command from the phyloseq package was used with the Bray-Curtis dissimilarity metric, max distance=0.5 (McMurdie and Holmes, 2013).
 The mean resulting relationship table including 104 taxa (nodes) and 440 relationships (edges) was exported to Cytoscape Version 3.6.0 for visualization and analysis (Shannon et al., 2003).
 Nodes were assigned continuous size attributes based on the number of total reads in all samples per taxa (2 to 2881166), and discrete shape and continuous color according to whether the taxa are more abundant in the control or probiotic-treated samples.

 Results